inkognitro/oas-tszod-gen/README.md

 ```

 ## Pull request
-If you think an unsupported feature needs to be implemented, feel free to open a new pull request.
+If you think an unsupported feature needs to be implemented, feel free to open a pull request.
 Please refer to the existing pull request criteria defined [here](.github/pull_request_template.md).